simontegg/wriitngs/fairshares.md

 Many Saas companies offer an inital free tier of service and a more fully-featured paid tier (freemium).
 Its possible that we could develop features for providers beyond accreditation for which they would be willing to pay.
 The NGO market is likely under-served by software vendors compared to the private sector.

-However, converion rates to premium are typcially 1-20% of the total (free + paid) user-base, we have not validated them.
-Validation and development may only begin after existing funders are satisfied enough.
+However, converion rates to premium are typcially 1-20% of the total (free + paid) user-base.
+Validation and development of these features may only begin after existing funders are satisfied enough and this would not solve the shortfall issue.
+It is unknown how much we could charge for the premium version.
+Many Saas products are between $200-$500/ year

 # Stakeholder Tensions

 Stakeholders have different needs and can pull company in different directions.
-We note a tension between government and providers.
+We note the following tension between government and providers:

 The more providers on the platform the more valuable the data and the more leverage we have in our negotations with government.
 Charging providers for the accreditation service means less providers sign-up and the platform is less valuable to agencies.
 Agencies understand that we must solve provider pain points for them to use the platform, but also want us to focus on internal integrations.

 # Fairshares

 Fairshares is a model for multistakeholder cooperatives.
-I see 3 advantages that fairshares offers over other sharholding setips

 Fairshares recognises four classes of shareholders:

  - Founders - people who establish the buiness and are [prepared to face the risks and uncertainties of doing so](https://steveblank.com/2009/06/11/am-i-founder-the-adventure-of-a-lifetime/)
  - Workers - people who contribute labour to the business